christinerose/gibbr.org/blog/hillingar/index.md

 The support for installing multiple versions of a package concurrently comes from the fact that they are stored at a unique path and can be referenced separately, or symlinked, where required.
 All the packages in Nixpkgs depend on
 This is the same approach that many other system package managers take, like Arch Linux, as it's too complicated organisationally to keep track
-Apart from some slecect packages, like postgres, where many major versions are packaged at once.
+Apart from some select packages, like postgres, where many major versions are packaged at once.

+This is why

 But this is a project for projects using `opam` to provide dependencies.